gopal-sakshi/testing/src/app/cognito23/classes/readMe.txt

 - a unified toolchain to create, integrate, manage the AWS cloud services for your app.

-user-pool Id:       us-east-1_fJnjgvQUe
-client Id:          4kjd5vjp1u213ngc2mu2ermoia
+user-pool Id:       see config folder client Id:          see config folder